janiserika/email-responses-scenario/Scenario_D.md

 Hi Ranchodas,

 Thank you for informing us about your situation.
-As you requested, we have moved you to an ‘Observer’ role.
+As you requested, we have moved you to an **Observer** role.

-Here is a list to help you better understand what it means to be an ‘Observer’ to the course.
+Here is a list to help you better understand what it means to be an Observer to the course:

 1. You have **lifetime access** to the course material and you can study it at your own pace.
 2. There are **no due dates** or any expectation imposed by us.